 - 1. There is a need for a unit transfer because of a change in household size and/or composition - 2.
 There is a need for a unit transfer based on the verified need for an accessible unit - 3.
 There is a verified medical need for a different unit. - 4.
 There is a need for a unit transfer of a household that does not require the accessibility features of a unit in which they are living - 5.
+Household has requested and been approved for a VAWA split household transfer. - 6.
 Household has lived in the current unit for at least one year and wishes to move to a different unit